Search Results for

 Recolor Images Shader

-recolors all the white and grey pixels in that texture to be the
+texture and recolors the white pixels in the image

 The Multiply node will multiply two colors together to give us a new color.
 It does this by multiplying each of the individual components (red, green, blue).
 Combining two colors together would look like this